Fajir-5/LED-With-Button/README.md

 what we need :

-Arduino board (uno).
+1- LED

-Breadboard.
+2- Push button

-LED
+3- wires

-Push button.
+4- resistor for the Led

-resistor for the LED.
+5- Breadboard

-wires
+6- Arduino board (uno).